What can you do with a Master’s in Organizational Leadership?

 “Those in organizational leadership make great sales directors, because it’s not just a numbers game,” Griener explains.
 She adds that these professionals need to understand the psychology of sales and what motivates people to buy.

 Sales managers are responsible for selling goods and services to other businesses or to consumers.
-They need to understand the fundamentals of business, and also understand organizational leadership to manage and oversee the sales representatives on their own teams.
+They need to understand the fundamentals of business and also understand organizational leadership principles to manage and motivate the sales representatives on their own teams.